asnelt/mcmaxenttest/README.rst

 Files
 -----

-* demo_mcmaxenttest.py - Demonstration of how to apply the test to count data
+* demo_mcmaxenttest - Demonstration of how to apply the test to count data
 * mcmaxenttest/mcmaxenttest.py - Monte Carlo maximum entropy test
 * mcmaxenttest/tests/test_mcmaxenttest.py - Tests for the mcmaxenttest module.
 * README.rst - This file